ActSonic: Recognizing Everyday Activities from Inaudible Acoustic Wave Around the Body

 In this paper, we aim to answer the question: \textit{Is it possible to develop a simple sensing system on eyeglasses that is low-cost, minimally-obtrusive, energy-efficient, and privacy-aware, while capable of recognizing a wide range of everyday human activities? } A positive answer would immediately lower the barriers for researchers to study and track human activities of their interest.

-To tackle this challenge, we utilized an empirical observation of human activities that a significant portion of human activities involve both facial movements and upper body movements.
-If a single sensing system on eyeglasses can simultaneously capture high-quality facial movements and upper body poses, this captured information can potentially be learned by a customized deep learning framework to distinguish a wide set of human activities.
-However, designing such a wearable system that can accurately recognize various types of human activities with high resolution is highly challenging:
+To tackle this challenge, we utilized the empirical observation that many human activities involve both facial and upper-body movements.
+By using a single sensing system on eyeglasses to simultaneously capture high-quality facial movements and upper body poses, this information can potentially be processed by a customized deep learning framework to distinguish a wide range of human activities.
+However, designing such a wearable system that accurately recognizes various human activities with high resolution is highly challenging: